philippkraft/cmf/documentation/tutorial/CmfTutRetentioncurve.md

 other way round like the Durner dual porosity curve in Hydrus 1D.
 2. The curve must be extrapolated for oversaturation.

-Until now the \!VanGenuchten-Mualem curve and the Brooks-Corey curve are implemented in cmf.
+Until now the VanGenuchten-Mualem curve and the Brooks-Corey curve are implemented in cmf.
 For more conceptual models the so called linear retention curve can be used.